-All of this is accompanied by a new High-speed mantle system comprised of a proprietary ionomer blend for increased efficiency and quicker ball speeds.
+This is accompanied by a new High-speed mantle system comprised of a proprietary ionomer blend for increased efficiency and quicker ball speeds.
 The ultra-low compression core of these balls provides on-point accuracy.

-Chrome Soft X is similar to Chrome Soft, but with a stiffer feel and shorter driver spin.
+Chrome Soft X is similar to Chrome Soft but with a stiffer feel and shorter driver spin.
 It is believed to have a range of up to seven yards longer.